Last Updated: April 4th, 2023 by Jake Cain

 Red Curry Bowl and Boozy Popsicles— Oakland Coliseum

 But that’s not the only exciting addition at the Coliseum, you should also keep an eye out for Party Pops’ boozy popsicles.
-With a variety of frozen cocktails in ergonomic popsicle-form, this is really something you don’t want to miss.
+With an impressive variety of frozen cocktails in ergonomic popsicle form, this is really something you don’t want to miss.
 The Blueberry Mania is a fan favorite, but they also offer a Moscow Mule flavor and much more.

 Quinoa Blueberry Salad— PNC Park

-While there have been a plethora of new health conscious options this year, this has to be one of our favorites.
-Rather than just offering your run of the mill salad, the Market at PNC Park is offering this colorful mix of spinach, blueberries, cucumbers, hearts of palm, carrots and sunflower seeds.
-All served on top of a bed of red quinoa and topped with balsamic dressing.
+While there have been a plethora of new health-conscious options this year, this has to be one of our favorites.
+Rather than just offering your run-of-the-mill salad, the Market at PNC Park is offering this colorful mix of spinach, blueberries, cucumbers, hearts of palm, carrots, and sunflower seeds.
+All are served on top of a bed of red quinoa and topped with balsamic dressing.